Rye Barcott: Social enterprises

-While an undergraduate at the UNC in 2001, Barcott founded Carolina for Kibera (CFK) in Kenya with Salim Mohamed and Tabitha Atieno Festo.
+While an undergraduate at UNC in 2001, Barcott founded Carolina for Kibera (CFK) in Kenya with Salim Mohamed and Tabitha Atieno Festo.
 CFK started as a small inter-ethnic soccer program and medical clinic run out of Festo's ten-by-ten foot shack.
-Today it is an affiliated entity of the University of North Carolina at Chapel Hill.
-Barcott is the Chair of the Board of CFK.
-CFK's Advisory Council includes former U.S. Secretary of State Madeleine Albright, former CDC Director Dr. William Roper and the former CEO of the Kenya Medical Association Stellah Bosire.
+It is a major affiliated entity of UNC.

-Barcott co-founded With Honor in 2017 with David Gergen and other veterans.
-With Honor is a cross-partisan movement led by veterans focused on promoting and advancing principled veteran leadership in order to reduce polarization.
-With Honor Action's advisory board includes post-9/11 veterans, Gold Star family members, and other prominent American public figures.
+Barcott co-founded With Honor in 2017 with David Gergen and Peter Dixon.
+With Honor is a veteran-led NGO focused on promoting and advancing principled veteran leadership in order to reduce polarization.
+Its advisory board includes post-9/11 veterans, Gold Star family members, and others.

-Investing

 Barcott and Dan McCready co-founded Double Time Capital in 2013 as an impact investment firm focused on clean energy and sustainability.
 As of February 2017, "Double Time has financed 36 solar energy projects, which collectively produce roughly 10% of North Carolina's solar power and power around 30,000 homes in the state."
-At that time, North Carolina was the second ranked state in the United States based on the cumulative amount of solar electric capacity installed.
-Double Time Capital also invested in growth-oriented companies with sustainable products and services.
+At that time, North Carolina was ranked second among US states based on cumulative solar installed capacity.

-Prior to forming Double Time Capital, Barcott worked as a Special Advisor to the CEO and Chairman of Duke Energy, Jim Rogers.
+Prior to forming Double Time Capital, Barcott worked as a special advisor to the CEO and chairman of Duke Energy, Jim Rogers.
 Barcott formed and led an investment team for the CEO that focused on renewable energy and disruptive growth opportunities.

-Public speaking

 Barcott delivered the 2007 commencement address to the University of North Carolina at Chapel Hill School of Public Health.
-He was the 2018 commencement speaker for the University of North Carolina at Chapel Hill.
-As an inaugural TED Fellow, he gave a TED speech on "The Power of Participatory Development."
-He is an annual speaker at the U.S. Marine Corps Battles Won Academy for Semper Fidelis high school student All-Americans.
+He was also the university's 2018 commencement speaker.
+As an inaugural TED fellow, he gave a speech on "The Power of Participatory Development".
+He is an annual speaker at the US Marine Corps' Battles Won Academy for Semper Fidelis high school student all-Americans.
 He is represented by the American Program Bureau and frequently speaks at colleges and high schools.